7 World Trade Center (1987–2001): Collapse

 The fire expanded the girders of the building, causing some to collapse.
 This led to the northeast corner core column (Column 79), which was especially large, to buckle below the 13th floor.
 This caused the floors above it to collapse to the transfer floor at the fifth level.
 The structure also developed cracks in the facade just before the entire building started to fall.
-According to FEMA, this collapse started at 5:20:33 pm EDT when the east mechanical penthouse started crumbling.
+The building experienced a period of almost free-fall, with total collapse acceleration lasting approximately 2.25 seconds during the 5.4 seconds of recorded collapse, as acknowledged in the final report of the National Institute of Standards and Technology (NIST).
+According to the Federal Emergency Management Agency (FEMA), this collapse started at 5:20:33 pm EDT when the east mechanical penthouse started crumbling.
 Differing times are given as to what time the building completely collapsed: at 5:21:10 pm EDT according to FEMA, and at 5:20:52 pm EDT according to NIST.

 There were no casualties associated with the collapse.
 NIST found no evidence to support conspiracy theories such as the collapse being the result of explosives; it found that a combination of factors including physical damage, fire, and the building's unusual construction set off a chain-reaction collapse.